sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 1. [Deleting the index](https://docs.microsoft.com/en-us/rest/api/searchservice/delete-index)
 1. [Deleting the Skillset](https://docs.microsoft.com/en-us/rest/api/searchservice/delete-skillset)

 Status code 204 is returned on a successful deletion.
+The deletion order doesn't matter, while when creating those objects, the indexer must be the last one, since it has references to the others.

 >Tip: It was possible to update the index instead of delete and recreate it.
 The addition of a new field is one of the situations where you can use this method.
 Click [here](https://docs.microsoft.com/en-us/rest/api/searchservice/update-index) to learn more about it.